 The Pros and Cons of Using Artificial Intelligence as a Business Tool

-83% of organizations say that AI is a top priority in their business plans.
+Today, 83% of organizations say that AI is a top priority in their business plans.
+We’re seeing various industries like Saas and even commercial manufacturing lean into AI for business support.

-Many roles already use AI, from writing web copy, calling prospects, and even answering customer issues.
-Plus with ChatGPT’s latest iteration impressing workplace leaders, we’re seeing more AI investment and faster development.
+Many roles utilize AI in their everyday from writing web copy, calling prospects, and even answering customer issues.
+Plus with ChatGPT, Microsoft Azure, and Salesforce iterations impressing workplace leaders, we’re seeing more AI investment and faster development.

-What AI can truly replace is still up to debate, but as the technology develops, we’re developing a pretty good idea of what AI at work will be able to do and replace.
+What AI can truly replace is still up to debate, but as the technology develops, we as users are developing a pretty good idea of what AI at work will be able to do and replace.

 Before we dive into the advantages or disadvantages of artificial intelligence for your business, let’s take a brief look at what exactly AI is and how we use it.